oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The list of targets on which the budget is applied.
-If targetType is &quot;COMPARTMENT&quot;, targets contains list of compartment OCIDs.
-If targetType is &quot;TAG&quot;, targets contains list of cost tracking tag identifiers in the form of &quot;{tagNamespace}.{tagKey}.{tagValue}&quot;.
-Curerntly, the array should contain EXACT ONE item.</div>
+If targetType is &quot;COMPARTMENT&quot;, the targets contain the list of compartment OCIDs.
+If targetType is &quot;TAG&quot;, the targets contain the list of cost tracking tag identifiers in the form of &quot;{tagNamespace}.{tagKey}.{tagValue}&quot;.
+Curerntly, the array should contain exactly one item.</div>
                                                         </td>
             </tr>
                                 <tr>